loco/wp-loco/readme.txt

 == Changelog ==

 = 2.7.2
+* DeepL client moved to back end due, because CORS
 * Rolled in support for OpenAI / ChatGPT translation
 * Workaround for JSON file references with no line number
-* CORS workaround for DeepL key verification
 * Bumped WordPress compatibility to 6.7.2

 = 2.7.1